pcoelho00/bluesky-app/docs/turso-setup.md

 ### Performance
 - Turso has edge locations worldwide for low latency
-- Initial connection might be slower than local SQLite
-- Subsequent operations should be fast
+- First connection may be slightly slower due to TLS negotiation; subsequent operations should be fast

 ### Debugging
 Enable debug logging to see database operations: